Meals on Wheels: Canada (1963)

+In January 1966, women from the St. Matthias Church started the service in Westmount, Quebec, and the idea spread to other communities in Montreal.
+Each group had to find money to buy food and sufficient volunteers to prepare and deliver the meals. {citation needed} In 1970, Inez Webster established a Meals on Wheels program in Montreal West operating out of the United Church.
+The program relied on 100 to 150 volunteers a year to deliver hot meals twice a week to seniors living alone and on fixed incomes.
+Another program was established in Dorval-Lachine around the same time.

 The True Davidson Meals on Wheels programme was established in East Toronto in 1973, named after the beloved local politician who was the first mayor of East York, Ontario.
 In May 2014, this programme merged with local agency Neighbourhood Link Support Services and continues to the present day.

 Ireland (1971)

-Longford

 The first meals were delivered in Longford, a small county town in the Midlands.
 They were delivered by County Longford Social Services, organised by Sister Calasanctius of the local Convent of Mercy and the local hospital's medical officer Dr Gerard McDonagh.
 The meals were distributed from a mobile kitchen for which funds had been raised by the local children.
 The fundraising had been organised by the Longford News (local newspaper) editor Derek Cobbe.

 Some of the first meals were delivered by a volunteer driver, the late Pat Hourican, with volunteer helper the late Sr. Bonaventure.
 The mobile kitchens were built by a local businessman, Noel Hanlon, at his ambulance factory in the town.
 The vans had specially fitted gas cookers provided by the ambulance factory to keep the dinners warm.
 Meals were delivered then to some 400 people around Longford, mostly elderly or disabled, and were free of charge, supported by small grants and locally collected funds.